-Greece and her islands is the destination of choice for multi-centre exploration in 2015.
+Greece and her islands is the destination of choice for multi-centre exploration.
 Renowned hospitality, panoramic vistas and exceptionally fresh seafood, the Greek isles have it all…

 Greece has around 6,000 islands and islets scattered in the Aegean and Ionian Seas, of which only 227 are inhabited.
 The Holy Trinity for Greek escapes this year is Crete, Greece's largest island, Santorini and Mykonos - all also named in the recent 'Best Greek Islands' review by The Telegraph.
 So, how to choose between the three?
 Simple - don't.
 Combine the three for the epitome of Greek chic; the perfect opportunity to soak up the culture and splendour of this magnificent country.